 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This easy recipe for potato, leek and celery root soup is great served warm on cool days or chilled on warm ones.
+This easy recipe for potato, leek, and celery root soup is great served warm on cool days or chilled on warm ones.
 If you can’t find celery root, add an extra potato and a couple of stalks of celery as a substitute.
-The entire celery plant is gently anti-inflammatory, anti-arthritic, and is healing for the liver, digestion and water regulation in the body.
+The entire celery plant is gently anti-inflammatory, anti-arthritic, and healing for the liver, digestion, and water regulation in the body.
 Leeks cleanse excess mucus from the body and are healing for the respiratory system.
-We love this soup with a simple avocado arugula and goat feta salad.
+Try this soup with a simple avocado arugula and goat feta salad.

 - 2 tablespoons olive oil

 - 3 leeks, white and green parts (chopped)

 - 1 clove garlic (peeled and chopped fine)

 - 3 medium Yukon gold potatoes (peeled and chopped)

 - 1 knob of celery root, about 1 ½ pounds (peeled and chopped)

 - 1 bay leaf